Award Categories

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, and how the business goals were achieved with measurable results.

-Judges will be looking at the strategy and overall contribution of PR in the campaign’s success, how it drove core campaign objectives and yielded evidence-based results, core message, positive action, and/or change in public behaviour.
+Judges will be looking at the strategy and overall contribution of the PR in the campaign’s success, how it drove core campaign objectives, produced evidence-based results, had a core message, positive action, and/or changed public behaviour.

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, and how the business goals were achieved, along with evidence-based results.